aurule/npc/README.md

 Most subcommands involve creating a specific type of character.
 Character files are put into the base characters directory (`Characters/` by default), with further options based on their type, groups, and sometimes other factors.

+Character templates are plain text files containing the body of the character sheet.
+When NPC creates a character for you, it copies this template and adds its tags to the top, above everything else.

 All characters support the following options:

 * `name`: The first positional argument is always the character/file name.
 The expected format is `character name - brief note`.
 During parsing, everything after "` - `" is ignored.